liqotech/liqo/docs/pages/User/Install/platforms/aks.md

 | `auth.ingress.class`   | addon-http-application-routing | If you enabled the built-in AKS plugin |
 | `apiServer.port`  | 443                            |                                        |
 | `auth.ingress.port` | 443                            |                                        |
+__NOTE__: if at install time you changed the default values make sure to set the right ones

 The other two values can be found in the Azure Portal.